-Process and thread pinning onto CPUs is especially important on cache coherent non-uniform memory access (ccNUMA) systems like the SGI UV system series.
+Process and thread pinning onto CPUs is especially important on cache-coherent non-uniform memory access (ccNUMA) systems such as the SGI UV system series.
 Process pinning is performed automatically if PBS Professional is set up to run each application in a set of dedicated cpusets.
-In these cases, PBS Professional sets the PBS\CPUSET\DEDICATED environment variable to the value YES.
-This has the same effect as setting MPI\DSM\DISTRIBUTE=ON.
-Process and thread pinning are also performed in all cases where omplace(1) is used.
+In these cases, PBS Professional sets the PBS_CPUSET_DEDICATED environment variable to the value YES.
+This has the same effect as setting MPI_DSM_DISTRIBUTE=ON.
+Process and thread pinning are also performed in all cases if omplace(1) is used.